Lake Texoma: Geography

 Lake Texoma is situated on the border between Oklahoma and Texas in the Oklahoma counties of Bryan, Marshall, Johnston, and Love, and the Texas counties of Grayson and Cooke.
 It has a surface area of 89000 acre, a conservation water volume of 2525568 acre.ft, and a flood-control volume of 5194163 acre.ft.

 Cities

 Notable cities surrounding the lake in Texas are Denison, Sherman, and Gainesville.
 In Oklahoma, the most notable city is Durant.

 Other towns and cities near the lake in Bryan County, Oklahoma, include Cartwright, Colbert, Calera, Platter, and Mead.
 In Marshall County, Oklahoma, Madill and Kingston are the nearest cities, with many smaller communities near the lake including Enos, Little City, Cumberland, Kingston, New Woodville, McBride, Willis, and the unsubmerged portion of Aylesworth.
+Finchtown, Oklahoma was entirely submerged.
 Most of Aylesworth was submerged under the water of the lake.
 Other towns and cities in Texas include Gordonville, Locust, Fink, Pottsboro, and Preston.